icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 ### Customer Lifetime Value

-How much net value do you produce per customer?
+How much value do you produce per customer?
 The Customer Lifetime Value (CLV, or LTV for Life-Time Value) quantify that.
 Understanding and acting on it is the most important part of your business's sales efforts.

 - [You're all calculating churn rates wrong](https://medium.com/swlh/youre-all-calculating-churn-rates-wrong-cbab072cd992) - “On the surface, churn rate may seem like a natural proxy for changes in customer lifetimes.
 Let's dig into why that is not true.”
 Churn rate is not a meaningful metric to compute CLV: during the customer lifetime, the churn probability is not constant.
 Most of the time because of your free trial and vouchers.
 This article illustrate the influence of the distribution used to model the probability of a customer quitting.